Connecting with Code

 Introduction to Scratch Coding

-This camp is geared toward kids with no programming experience of any age.
-The material is designed to be welcoming for a K-3rd grade audience, but anyone without coding experience is encouraged to join.
-We will divide groups by age and even a High School student that is new to coding is welcome to join.
-You can join the paid face-to-face version of the camp, or do the free online material at home on your own.
+This camp is geared toward kids with little to no programming experience, open to any age that is ready to start learning about code.
+The material is designed to be welcoming for a 1st-3rd grade audience, but anyone with little coding experience is encouraged to join.
+We will divide groups by age and have students anywhere from K-8 join (High School students are welcome, but to be honest none join and your student might feel out of place).
+You can join the paid face-to-face version of the camp, or do the free online material at home on your own using the links above (top right).
 We do the same material, but in the face-to-face version we help students extend their projects.
 For the free online version we expect parents will need to help some of our younger campers (often ages 7 and under need help).

 Click the button above, then select Summer Program, then choose Connecting with Code,...
 View category to find the registration form.